ahmetegesel/mongofn/README.md

 ## Why Mongofn?

-It is simple and extremely extensible with the power of functional programming paradigm.
+It is simple and extensible with the power of functional programming paradigm.
 Since the most of the functions provided are curried functions, you can benefit from it by recomposing your implementations with different combinations of arguments of functions as much as you need.